Where performance counts!

 Tracking

-Ok, so Shelties aren't the best known tracking dogs, but they can be darned good at it.
+Ok, so Shelties aren't the best-known tracking dogs, but they can be darned good at it.
 I'm providing these links because most Sheltie owners wouldn't know where to go for information about tracking.

-• Tracking The Tracking Shelties
+• The Shelties Who Track

 • Craig Green's Tracking Articles